Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 More details on https implementation in `BBS/README.md`.

-### 3.2 Clone BBS git tree and create bbs-3.y-bioc directory structure
+### 3.2 Clone BBS git tree and create bbs-x.y-bioc directory structure

 All the steps described in this section must be performed in a PowerShell window and from the `biocbuild` account.